Crowdhackathon-SmartCity2/sensecity/SenseCityApi/README.md

 Sensecity is an **API** that collect problem issues from a city about the Plumbing, Lighting, Roads , Cleanliness and the mood for people that live there.

-The purpose is to sent problems issues from people in real time through smart devices and other smart sencor.
+The purpose is to sent problems issues from people in real time through smart devices and other smart sensor.

-The data that we collect, until now is the avove problem issues, is open and everyone can get and processing them.
+The data that we collect, until now is the above problem issues, is open and everyone can get and processing them.

 ## Installing